fanlan1210/reveal.js/content.md

 A company invented the software, and how does this kind of software handle the problem of "smartphone zombies" ?

-A: The app uses phone's camera to show users what's in front of them. <!-- .element: class="fragment" -->
+<span style="color:red">A: The app uses phone's camera to show users what's in front of them.</span> <!-- .element: class="fragment" -->

 --